admin-dashboards/open-source/README.md

 With [Laravel Soft UI Dashboard](https://www.creative-tim.com/product/soft-ui-dashboard-tall?AFFILIATE=128200) , you're getting a fast and easy way to build Laravel apps, easily style them with `Tailwind` and write `Livewire` components with a dash of `Alpine.js`.

 This free starter `takes care of` **authentication** and **user profile features** right out-of-the-box.
-No more writing boring code, you can now focus on the more complex aspects of your app.
+No more writing boring code, you can now focus on the more complex aspects of your app. `Laravel Soft Dashboard` is actively supported by [Creative-Tim](https://app-generator.dev/agency/creative-tim/).

 - 👉 *Frontend ONLY Version*: [Soft UI Dashboard Tailwind](https://www.creative-tim.com/product/soft-ui-dashboard-tailwind?AFFILIATE=128200) `v1.0.3`
 - 🎁 More [Laravel Starters](https://www.creative-tim.com/templates/laravel-free?AFFILIATE=128200) - `all free`